brimdata/zed/docs/lake/design.md

 > Note the ZST format will have seekable checkpoints based on the sort key that
 > are encoded into its metadata section so there is no need to have a separate
-> seek index for the columnar object.
+> seek index for the columnar object, though we are considering adding columnar
+> meta-data outside of the ZST object as an optional configuration of the format.

 #### Search Indexes